saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/setup.md

   1. Go back to the Backtrace Configuration in your Unity project.

-  1. In the Server Address field under Backtrace client configuration, paste the server address in the following format: `https://submit.backtrace.io/{subdomain}/{submission-token}/json`.
+  1. In the Server Address field, enter the server address in the following format: `https://submit.backtrace.io/{subdomain}/{submission-token}/json`.

+  Provide the name of your subdomain and submission token.

 ## Verify the Setup